Trypanosoma vivax: Life cycle

 Unusual for a trypanosome, T. vivax does not infect the Glossina vector midgut.
 Instead it infects and completes an abbreviated life cycle only in the vector's proboscis.
 Thus it is entirely mechanically transmitted.
-For this reason it has had a relatively easy time jumping vectors, and thereby jumping geographic ranges which do not have its customary vector.
+For this reason it has had a relatively easy time jumping vectors, and thereby even jumping geographic ranges which do not have its customary vector.

 Symptoms

 Symptoms of T. vivax include "rapid weight loss, lethargy, weakness, clumsiness, pale mucosa, swelling of superficial lymph nodes, anemia, and fluctuating pyrexia, causing[...]a drop in animal productivity."